prof-pguth/git_microdem/README.md

 # git_microdem

-Last changes posted 13 Jan 2026
+Last changes posted 11 FebJan 2026

 This is about 400,000 lines of Delphi code, going back to the first iteration of Turbo Pascal.
 This can be compiled with the free community edition of Delphi.